mrl5/mrl5.github.io/content/post/stretch-cluster-k3s.md

 On Hetzner firewall I recommend opening `ICMP` (for pings) and `51820/udp`.
 The latter is not required in order to connect via SSH but I discovered that when it's not open then:
-1. I see this in `/var/log/netbird/client.log`
+1. I see this in `/var/log/netbird/client.log` on my Raspberry
 ```
 client/internal/peer/conn.go:533: send offer to peer
 client/internal/peer/conn.go:261: OnRemoteAnswer, status ICE: Disconnected, status relay: Connected